oluseguncodess/learning-javascript/documentation.md

 This is a blueprint that helps us to instanciate objects!
 They also make use of inheritance and prototype!
 It's like a better way of using constructor functions and prototype inheritance!

 Note - Classes cannot be hoisted. they are first class citizen(you can pass a class as an argument in a function and can return a class in a function.).
 Classes are executed in strict mode!

+## Getter and setter properties in Javascript
+In javascript, there are mainly two types of object properties which are data properties and accessor properties.

+Data properties are those propers that are set while accessor properties are methods that set and get the properties of an object.

+NOTE - These methods are called properties because they are stored and accessed as properties in an object!

+### Types of accessor properties
+1. Getter properties - used to read an object's property value using the `get` keyword.
+2. Setter Properties - used to set an object's property value using the `set` keyword.
+NOTE - Setter function must have a value as an argument!

+#### Why do we need setter and getter properties?
+In order to hide the properties of an object from the outside world!
+This is what encapsulation is all about!

+Also, it can be used to set or add to a property afterwards like adding a calculated value.